What’s in Your Garage? Hidden Poisons That Can Harm Curious Pets

-Many years ago when I was about 8 years old, my aunt had a cat that she had rescued from a shelter.
+Many years ago, my aunt had a cat that she had rescued from a shelter.
 Taz was a very spunky and curious guy.
 He could climb any tree and open any door.
-He even taught himself to go to the bathroom on the toilet like his humans did.
 Taz loved to sneak out into the garage to explore new things.
 Normally, that wouldn’t be an issue, but this garage was filled with harmful chemicals, like rat poison, that Taz was all too interested in.

 While we can’t change animal behavior, we can take a few extra steps to protect the pets we love.
 Whether this means stashing away any cleaning products and common household items that may contain toxic ingredients, or removing them from your home altogether and replacing them with alternatives, both approaches can help.
 Here’s a handy guide that will help you make your garage, a common area for these products to be stored, safe for any animal that may find its way in there.

 Antifreeze.
-Antifreeze is brightly colored and has a sweet tasting to an animal.
-It is made with ethylene glycol and if ingested is damaging to the central nervous system, heart and kidneys.
+Antifreeze is brightly colored and is sweet tasting to an animal.
+It is made with ethylene glycol and ingestion is damaging to the central nervous system, heart, and kidneys.

 Rat Poison and Insecticides.
-These are often found on the floor of the garage and easily accessible to a curious pet.
-Because they are used to kill rodents and problem insects, they are just as harmful to anything else that ingests them, including your beloved pet.
+These are often found on the floor of the garage and are easily accessible to a curious pet.
+Because rat poisons and insecticides are used to kill rodents and problem insects, they are just as harmful to anything else that ingests them, including your beloved pet.
 EarthKind offers botanical rat repellent and pest deterrent solutions that are made with plant-based ingredients and can be used as an alternative to these products that contain harmful chemicals.

 Your pet’s poisoning may be life-threatening.
 A furry friend that is showing any signs of poisoning needs to go to the vet right away.
 You can also call the ASPCA Animal Poison Control Center at (888) 426-4435.